elfmz/far2l/README.md

 * gawk
 * m4
-* libwxgtk3.0-gtk3-dev (or in older distributives - libwxgtk3.0-dev)  (needed for GUI backend, not needed with -DUSEWX=no)
+* libwxgtk3.0-gtk3-dev (in new distributives - libwxgtk3.2-dev, in old distributives - libwxgtk3.0-dev)  (needed for GUI backend, not needed with -DUSEWX=no)
 * libx11-dev (optional - needed for X11 extension that provides better UX for TTY backend wherever X11 is available)
 * libxi-dev (optional - needed for X11/Xi extension that provides best UX for TTY backend wherever X11 Xi extension is available)
 * libxerces-c-dev